Formtrix/Formtrix/README.md

 - 📫 How to reach me **kennedyuzoho@outlook.com**

-- ⚡ Fun fact: **I like to be confused cause that's when I innovate ideas.**
+- ⚡ Fun fact: **I relish moments of confusion because they serve as fertile ground for birthing innovative ideas.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">